OctopusDeploy/blog/blog/2021-05/exporting-projects/index.md

 ![octopus branded bento box filled with sushi](blogimage-project-bento-2021.png)

-The 2021 Q2 Octopus Deploy release includes a new feature allowing projects to be exported and then imported into another Space, to help you organise your Octopus instance.
-It also allows you to easily move your on-premesis Octopus installation to Octopus Cloud.
+The 2021 Q2 Octopus Deploy release includes a new feature that makes it possible for projects to be exported and then imported into another space, giving you more control over how you organize your Octopus instance.
+This also allows you to easily move your on-premises Octopus installation to Octopus Cloud.

 During development we referred to this as Project Bento.